Discover What’s New in Anchorage This Summer

 Transportation will be easier than ever this summer with plenty of options to get around town.
 Hop aboard the Anchorage City Explorer, a free shuttle service connecting visitors to the Alaska Aviation Museum, Alaska Zoo, or Alaska Botanical Gardens until Saturday, Sept.
 2, 2023.
 The City Explorer offers rides Monday through Saturday and picks up passengers at the Log Cabin Visitor Information Center.
 Anchorage Trolley Tours also has new paid shuttles with routes to midtown hotels, downtown, and Alaska Native Heritage Center.
 The Trolley’s shuttle has hourly departures from participating hotels and ticket prices vary depending on the destination.

 Take your next hike to new heights with the Veilbreaker Skybridges at Alyeska Resort.
-Opening in July, participants can harness in and walk across both Skybridges hanging 2,500 above the ground.
+Participants can harness in and walk across both Skybridges hanging 2,500 above the ground.
 Alyeska’s expert mountain guides take groups of up to six on a two to three-hour journey connecting the peaks of Alyeska Mountain, Mighty Mite, and Glacier Bowl with views of the Chugach State Park, Turnagain Arm, and more.

 Trade your harness for a backpack and tackle a trail with Go Hike Alaska.
 In addition to day hikes, a new 20-mile backpacking tour of Williwaw and Long Lakes immerses you in Chugach State Park over three days and two nights.